flashcatcloud/categraf/k8s/README.md

    i. replace ${CATEGRAF_NAMESPACE} which located in ClusterRoleBinding part ii. replace ${NSERVER_SERVICE_WITH_PORT} which located in ConfigMap part config.toml and in_cluster_scrape.yaml

-10. `kubectl apply -f  deplyment-etcd-http.yaml -n monitoring`
+10. `kubectl apply -f  deployment-etcd-http.yaml -n monitoring`

+Make sure that `deployment.yaml` always appears with `etcd-service.yaml` and `deployment-etcd-http` appears with `etcd-service-http.yaml`.
+They cannot be apply at the same time.